 In the first few days after childbirth, you watch your child closely and try to cherish every memory.
 So should doctors and nurses, since any injuries during the first week of a newborn’s life can lead to serious outcomes.
 One of the most common adverse conditions is jaundice, which can result in a serious condition called kernicterus if not carefully monitored and treated properly.

 If your child suffered kernicterus as a result of medical negligence, then you should not hesitate to pursue a medical malpractice claim against the hospital.
 Kernicterus can lead to lifelong medical conditions.
-At Wingate, Russotti, Shapiro & Halperin, LLP, our New York kernicterus attorneys have more than 50 years of experience advocating for injured newborns and their families.
+At Wingate, Russotti, Shapiro, Moses & Halperin, LLP, our New York kernicterus attorneys have more than 50 years of experience advocating for injured newborns and their families.
 We can sit down with you in a free consultation and explain how to get compensation for your child’s injuries.
 Call us today at (212) 986-7353 to get started on your birth injury claim.

 Kernicterus is a type of brain damage that occurs when newborns have a large amount of bilirubin in their bloodstream.
 Bilirubin is a natural chemical that develops when red blood cells break down.
 Our bodies are designed to process bilirubin through our livers, which will filter it out through stool and urine.